College of DuPage: Physical Education Center

-The Physical Education Center is where the athletic program is and it also holds classrooms for many other courses.
+The Physical Education Center (PEC) is where the athletic program is and it also holds classrooms for many other courses.
 It also has a fitness area on the 2nd floor which students and staff of the school as well as community members can join.

-Seaton Computing Center (SCC)
+Seaton Computing Center

-The Seaton Computing Center was built in 1990 and houses computer-specific classrooms for the Computer Information Systems, Computer and Internetworking Technologies, and Office Technology Information programs.
+The Seaton Computing Center (SCC) was built in 1990 and houses computer-specific classrooms for the Computer Information Systems, Computer and Internetworking Technologies, and Office Technology Information programs.

-Student Resource Center (SRC)
+Student Resource Center

-The Student Resource Center holds the Library, Bookstore, Jack H. Turner Conference Center, Records, Learning Commons, Continuing Education/Extended Learning, Academic Computing Center and main cafeteria and the offices for the president.
+The Student Resource Center (SRC) holds the library, bookstore, Jack H. Turner Conference Center, Records, Learning Commons, Continuing Education/Extended Learning, Academic Computing Center, main cafeteria, and offices for the president.

 The library has partnerships with various community-based and state and national library organizations.
 The Library's Philanthropy Center is a partnership with the Donors Forum of Chicago.
 The Library also has a residency in community college librarianship program, designed to offer a two-year intensive, mentored experience in community college librarianship to a recent library school graduate.
 The Library also provides resources and facilities for the college's Library Technical Assistance (LTA) certificate program.
 In January 2000, the library received the Excellence in Academic Libraries Award, sponsored by the Association of College and Research Libraries and Blackwells' Book Services.

-Student Services Center (SSC)
+Student Services Center

-The Student Services Center was completed in the fall of 2011, and is located in between the SRC and the BIC.
+The Student Services Center (SSC) was completed in the fall of 2011, and is located in between the SRC and the BIC.
 Regarded as the "living room" of COD, the SCC holds the Admissions and Outreach, Campus Central, Counseling and Advising, Financial Aid, Academic Support, Registration, Records, Testing Center, Veterans Administrative Services, and the Cashier's Office.
 This building also holds the COD Board Room, Student Activities, and Veteran's lounge on the second floor.

-Technical Education Center (TEC)
+Technical Education Center

-The Technical Education Center was funded through proceeds from the 2002 capital referendum and was completed in 2010.
+The Technical Education Center (TEC) was funded through proceeds from the 2002 capital referendum, and was completed in 2010.
 It houses the college's Architecture, Interior Design, Horticulture, Automotive Technology, Computer-Aided Design, Construction Management, Electro-Mechanical Technology, Electronics-Integrated Engineering Technology, HVAC-R, Manufacturing Technology and Welding Technology programs.
 The building is LEED certified.

 Satellite campuses

 Besides the main campus in Glen Ellyn, the College of DuPage operates four other smaller locations in Illinois including one in Westmont, one in Naperville, one in Addison and one in Carol Stream.
-All of the campuses provide many of the same services as the main campus including tutoring and testing.
+These provide many of the same services as the main campus, including tutoring and testing.